euroscipy/euroscipy_proceedings/papers/rebecca_murphy/rebecca_murphy.rst

 pyFRET provides two key classes for manipulation of smFRET data.
 The FRET data object describes two fluorescence channels, corresponding to time-bins containing photons collected from donor (the donor channel, D) and acceptor (the acceptor channel, A) fluorophores.
 The ALEX data object describes four fluorescence channels, corresponding to the four temporal states in a smFRET experiment using Alternating Laser Excitation (ALEX), namely the donor channel when the donor laser is switched on (D_D); the donor channel when the acceptor laser is switched on (D_A); the acceptor channel when the donor laser is on (A_D); and the acceptor channel when the acceptor laser is on (A_A).
-These data channels are implemented as numpy arrays, allowing efficient computations and selection operations.
+These data channels are implemented as numpy arrays, allowing efficient computation and selection operations.

 The data analysis workflow is illustrated in Figure :ref:`fig1workflow`.
 Following initialization of data objects, background subtraction, event selection, cross-talk correction and calculation of the FRET efficiency can each be performed with a single call to a pyFRET function.

-Simple but high-quality figures can be generated in a variety of formats (Fig. :ref:`fig2plots`).
+pyFRET provides built-in functions to generate the most common plot types used in the field.
+For example, proximity ratio histograms, which allow identification and analysis of different fluorescent populations, can be generated using the proximity_ratio method (Fig. :ref:`fig2plots` A).
+For ALEX data, scatter plots with projected histograms can be constructed (Fig. :ref:`fig2plots` B).
+Further plotting options are shown in Fig. :ref:`fig2plots` C and D.

 .. figure:: workflow_new.pdf
    :figclass: w